 • It is important to question your radon contractor but if they are questionable people, you may want to keep shopping.

 There are hundreds of good radon contractors throughout the country but as in every trade there are some bad ones.
 Recently a contractor in Colorado lost their license through falsifying radon test data and intimidating clients [Bad Radon Contractor Colorado Story].
 Don’t allow yourself to be subjected to low quality radon contractors, do you homework and you will find a contractor who will handle your radon testing or mitigation project with professionalism.

-If you need help finding a quality radon contractor please feel free to contact us RadoVent™ Radon Mitigation Services
+If you need help finding a quality radon contractor please feel free to contact us RadoVent™ Radon Mitigation Services.